The Devastation of Domestic Violence

 3. Underreporting: Domestic violence is often underreported due to factors such as fear, shame, societal stigma, and cultural norms.
 The actual prevalence is likely higher than the reported figures suggest.

 4. Impact on Women’s Health: Domestic violence has significant physical and psychological consequences for women.
-It can lead to injuries, chronic health problems, mental health issues (e.g., depression, anxiety, post-traumatic stress disorder), and even increased risk of mortality.
+Domestic violence can lead to injuries, health issues, mental health problems like depression and PTSD, and even death.

 5. Intersectionality: Domestic violence intersects with various forms of discrimination and marginalization, such as race, ethnicity, socioeconomic status, disability, and sexual orientation.
 These intersections can exacerbate the vulnerability of certain groups of women to domestic violence.

-Efforts are being made worldwide to address domestic violence against women, including legal measures, awareness campaigns, support services, and initiatives to promote gender equality and women’s empowerment.
+Efforts worldwide address domestic violence against women through legal measures, campaigns, services, and gender equality initiatives.

 No, domestic violence is never justified.
 Domestic violence involves the use of physical, emotional, or sexual force, control, or intimidation against a partner or family member.
 It is a violation of basic human rights and is considered a serious crime in most jurisdictions.